Varenya-TV/Introduction/README.md

-# Introduction
-👋 Hi, I’m @Varenya-TV 🤸🏽‍♀️ Interested in data analysis &amp; vizualization! 📚 Currently learning Python &amp; SQL &amp; Statistics ✉️ You can always contact me in Telegram !
+👋 Hi, I’m @Varenya-TV

+👀 Interested in data analysis & vizualization!

+📚 Currently learning Python & SQL & Statistics

+✉️ You can always message me in Telegram !